Canon 1200D vs 200D

 The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were officially introduced, respectively, in February 2014 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the 200D provides 24 MP.
+The 1200D has a resolution of 17.9 megapixels, whereas the 200D provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably smaller (13 percent) than the Canon 1200D.
 Moreover, the 200D is markedly lighter (6 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the 200D are weather-sealed.